franeyz/bussing/README.md

 ## Site map

 can access these by navigation bar
-/home = main page
+*/home = main page
-/schedules = main page that displays selected schedule /login = user logs in ==> /myroutes becomes their saved routes page /register = new user can register
+*/schedules = page that displays selected schedule */login = user logs in ==> /myroutes becomes their saved routes page */register = new user can register
-/myroutes = if not logged in will ask user to login
+*/myroutes = if not logged in will ask user to login

 ## User Stories or Use Cases